merobi-hub/lantern-library-online/README.md

 ![api no data msg](README_images/lantern_apierrmsg.png)

-If a user's catalog entry yields no result from a search of the API, a Flash message notifies the user and sends them to their profile, where they can add more metadata if they wish.
+If a user's catalog entry yields no result from a search of the API, a Flash message notifies the user and sends them to their profile.
+From there, they can add more metadata to the record if they wish.

 ![edit book record form](README_images/lantern_editbook.png)